 Carp Edema Virus (CEV) causes serious disease in common carp.
-The virus was first detected in 2012 following mortality investigations led by the Environment Agency (EA).
+The virus was first detected in 2012 following mortality investigations led by the Environment Agency.

-Within the EA, National Fisheries Services (NFS), Brampton are at the forefront of detecting new and emerging diseases in our fisheries.
+Within the Environment Agency (EA), National Fisheries Services (NFS) Brampton are at the forefront of detecting new and emerging diseases in our fisheries.
 Controls are in place to prevent the spread of CEV and efforts are underway to improve our understanding of this important pathogen.

 These represent the first records of this virus in UK carp fisheries.
 Work is underway in collaboration with virologists at the Centre for Environment, Fisheries and Aquaculture Science (Cefas) to progress our understanding of this virus and the risk it poses to our fisheries.